Skip to content

 To use secret variables in Ptah.sh:

-1. When configuring your service, locate the “Secret Variables” section in the process settings.
+1. When configuring your service, locate the “Secret Variables” section in the worker settings.

 2. Add your secret key-value pairs.